Slicer/Slicer/CONTRIBUTING.md

 look through the [documentation](https://www.slicer.org/wiki/Documentation/Nightly/Developers) first if something is unclear, and let us know how we can do better.

-  * Ask a question on the [Slicer forum](https://discourse.slicer.org)
+  * Ask a question on the [Slicer forum][slicer-forum]
-  * Use Slicer [Issues](https://github.com/Slicer/Slicer/issues) to submit a feature request or bug, or add to the discussion on an existing issue
+  * Use [Slicer issues][slicer-issues] to submit a feature request or bug, or add to the discussion on an existing issue
   * Submit a [Pull Request](https://github.com/Slicer/Slicer/pulls) to improve Slicer or its documentation

 We encourage a range of Pull Requests, from patches that include passing tests and